EmpereurPirate/empereur-pirate.github.io/README.md

 https://imazing.com/fr/download/windows

 Tip : After a few crashes due to cydia tweaks, you may confront yourself to a more severe one.
-Don't panic !
-Try at first to reinstall your trial versions from new sources over the net.
+You could get the message "The system has come to an end point" (un point d'arrêt) Don't panic !
+Try at first to use the full system suppression option in imazing, then to restore with the above procedure.
+If necessary, reinstall your trial versions from new sources over the net.
 Or you could also compile this awesome github project : https://github.com/libimobiledevice/idevicerestore (not E.P. tested at the moment)

 For further information : https://www.theiphonewiki.com/wiki/PurpleRestore